 Undergraduate Certificate in Sustainable Food Systems

-The strengthening of local food systems is a necessary part of building healthy local communities.
-As GVSU students prepare for careers in health care, sustainability, education, business, social work, non- profit administration and many other fields, they may benefit from the skills and experience necessary to address food's role in community life.
+Strong local food systems are essential for healthy local communities.
+Students preparing for careers in local food enterprises, health care, sustainability, education, business, social work, non-profit administration and many other fields will benefit from the skills and experience necessary to address the role of food in community life.

 - The ability to take action that supports local food production and environmental stewardship for the next generation.

 Anyone admitted to GVSU as a degree-seeking or non-degree-seeking student may complete this certificate.
-The minimum number of credits required to complete the certificate at GVSU is 15.
-Students may pursue the certificate in sustainable food systems concurrently with the Environmental Studies minor.
+To complete the certificate, students must select a total of at least 15 credits.
+Students may pursue the certificate in sustainable food systems concurrently with the environmental studies minor.
 Any course that satisfies both requirements will be counted towards the certificate and the minor.